barankaraaslan/CV/README.md

 I have created github workflows that will build the images.
 I have seperated their file triggers, so only the image that needs to be rebuild will be rebuild on changes.

-One of the container images in this takes a long time to build.
-Because of this, i needed to use a image registery.
-Since i also decided to host my server container in AWS ECS, i decided to use ECR to have more control over the infrastructure by using same provider.
+Latex image takes a long time to build.
+Because of this, i wanted to use a image registery.
+Since i also decided to host my server container in AWS ECS, i decided to use ECR to have easier time configuring the infrastructure by using same provider.
 This can ease setting up a IaaC solution.

 This repository also contains a terraform recipe for aws services used.